LightCreator1007/LightCreator1007/README.md

 ## About Me

 Hey!
-I'm Arunit — a passionate developer on a mission to **craft meaningful digital experiences**.
+I'm Arunit, a passionate developer on a mission to **craft meaningful digital experiences**.
 I chose the username **LightCreator1007** as a kid (we all did this stuff, right?), and honestly?
 It's grown on me.
 It's like that one shirt you won't throw away XD.

 - BTech student @ **Indian Institute of Information Technology Design and Manufacturing, Jabalpur**